corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-state.md

    {{< /tabs >}}

-3. Once you have successfully cloned the CorDapp template, open the `cordapp-template-kotlin` or `cordapp-template-java` in [IntelliJ IDEA](https://www.jetbrains.com/idea/).
+3. After you clone the CorDapp template, open the `cordapp-template-kotlin` or `cordapp-template-java` in [IntelliJ IDEA](https://www.jetbrains.com/idea/).

-   If you are unsure of how to open a CorDapp in IntelliJ, see the documentation on [Running a sample CorDapp](tutorial-cordapp.html##opening-the-sample-cordapp-in-intellij-idea).
+   If you don't know how to open a CorDapp in IntelliJ, see the documentation on [Running a sample CorDapp](tutorial-cordapp.html##opening-the-sample-cordapp-in-intellij-idea).

-4. [Rename the package](https://www.jetbrains.com/help/idea/rename-refactorings.html#rename_package) to `applestamp`.
-This will change all instances of `template` in the project to `applestamp`
+4. [Rename the package](https://www.jetbrains.com/help/idea/rename-refactorings.html#rename_package) to `AppleStamp`.
+This changes all instances of `template` in the project to `applestamp`

 ## Create the `AppleStamp` state